nummacway/gb300/README.md

 Only MD is advertised and there are no SMS games included.
 The device will still play them if you add them yourself.
 The button assignments are strange, though.

-Despite the undocumented support for SMS, you aren't that lucky with the other Sega consoles here:
+Despite the undocumented support for SMS, you aren't that lucky with the other Sega consoles.
+If you change the BIOS to display them or change the extension (it doesn't matter which of these you do, with the exception of a very few SG-1000 games), the following things will happen:
-* Sega CD games (`.bin` or `.cue` with changed extension or by forcing the GB300 to show them) will load indefinitely/freeze the console, even the tiniest and/or single-image ones.
-You must change the extension to a supported one to try `.cue` files.
+* Sega CD games (`.bin` or `.cue`) will load indefinitely/freeze the console, even the tiniest and/or single-image ones (Ishii Hisaichi no Daiseikai, around 10 megabytes – the largest GBA games are 32 megabytes).
 * Most Sega 32X games will not display anything at all, even if you put the correct BIOS in the root or Roms directory.
 A few games like Knuckles' Chaotix display an error message.
-You must change the extension to a supported one to try this.
-* Many Game Gear games will load.
+* Most Game Gear games will load.
 (The games that don't load will have a black screen.)
-Colors and sometimes graphics outside the Game Gears center 160x144 area are severely glitched, but Audio is fine.
-If you don't mind the weird colors, you could play, if it wasn't that most buttons aren't mapped.
-There seem to be only two working buttons that the GB300 calls B and C. By default, they are mapped to its physical B and R buttons respectively.
-None of these (nor the direction, start and select buttons) correspond to the start button, so you can't start a game.
-You must change the extension to a supported one to try this.
+The Game Gear's resolution is 160x144, but the emulator displays this in the center of a 256x192 pixel viewport.
+Graphics outside the center 160x144 area sometimes make sense (so you basically have an extended vision) but in some cases they're glitched.
+Colors are severely glitched all the time, but Audio is fine.
+If you don't mind the weird colors, you could play, if it wasn't about one other thing: The Game Gear has a D-Pad (which corresponds to the GB300's D-Pad), an A button (which the GB300 calls B and is mapped to the B button by default) and a B button (which the GB300 calls C and is mapped to R by default).
+And then, well, there's the Start button, which isn't mapped at all and none of the key IDs I tried (-1 through 19) corresponded to it.
+Roughly half of the Game Gear games require you to press it to get past the title screen, among them are the Sonic games.
 * Most SG-1000 games will load.
-(The games that don't load will freeze the device, e.g. Champion Baseball.)
+(The games that don't load will freeze the device, e.g. Champion Baseball 40kB.)
 There is no video (black screen), but audio is fine.
 Buttons are also fine.
-You must change the extension to a supported one to try this.
-(Note that apps like Home Basic likely doesn't have sound, so you can't tell if it's loading or not.)
+(Note that applications like Home Basic likely don't have sound, so you can't tell if they're loading or not.)

 Compared to the SF2000, the following game is missing:
 * `007 Shitou - The Duel.zmd`

 But one thing got better: Instead of the 225 broken thumbnails on the SF2000, there are only 45 on the GB300.
-These thumbnails were saved in RGBA8888 instead of RGB565.
+These thumbnails were saved in BGRA8888 instead of RGB565.
 However, the dimension is correct.
 Despite the thumbnail taking up twice the space, the device is still able to find the archive and run the game.
 The following MD games have no working thumbnail on the GB300:
 * `AWS Pro Moves Soccer.zmd`
 * `Coach K College Basketball.zmd`
 * `Davis Cup II.zmd`